Capleugh/dev.to/README.md

 ## DEV.to Daily DEV
-A new way to receive daily emaila from your favorite articles on DEV.to Pair Project in MOdule 4 at Turing School of Software and Design
+A new way to receive daily email from your favorite articles on DEV.to Pair Project in MOdule 4 at Turing School of Software and Design

 ### Introduction